Amund-Fremming/tero-platform/Tasklist.md

 - [x] Setup index and tables
 - [x] Setup db handlers
 - [x] Implement core
-- [ ] strategy for removing no longer used slugs
+- [x] strategy for removing no longer used slugs

 **Admin**
 - [ ] acrive games?
 - [ ] Endponints for user history, how many active last week, last month and today
 - [ ] Endpoints for fetching logs based on time or ceverity
 - [ ] Possibility to view config like redirect (for debugging)

+**Store games**
+- [ ] Model relations table for a registered user to persist games they have played
+- [ ] Endpoint for persisting a game
+- [ ] Endpoint for listing a game

 **Audit**
 - [ ] Enums for action and ceverity